EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 This Appendix is intended to simplify for implementors not familiar with CBOR {{RFC7049}}, COSE {{RFC8152}}, and HKDF {{RFC5869}}.

-TODO: This section needs to be updated.
+TODO: This section needs to be updated (may be removed in the submitted version).

 ## CBOR